learn-co-curriculum/javascript-comments/README.md

 You might notice a beautiful symmetry with this comment mark — and indeed, it splits nicely in two.
 The first half, `/*` tells us where the _comment block_ starts; the second half `*/` tells us that it's ended.

-Enter the following in console:
+Enter the following in console (you'll need to use `shift + enter` to enter a newline instead of evaluating the code):

 ```javascript
 /*